matrix-org/matrix-spec-proposals/proposals/3266-room-summary.md

 with `unstable/im.nheko.summary`.

-- the client API will be `/_matrix/client/unstable/im.nheko.summary/{roomIdOrAlias}`.
+- the client API will be `/_matrix/client/unstable/im.nheko.summary/summary/{roomIdOrAlias}`.

-Earlier versions of this MSC used
+Some implementations still use
     `/_matrix/client/unstable/im.nheko.summary/rooms/{roomIdOrAlias}/summary`,
-    but this was a mistake.
+    but this was a mistake in this MSC.
 Endpoints using aliases shouldn't be under /rooms.